 - Keep your eyes on the road and both hands on the bars

-- Parked scooters should not block sidewalks, ramps, driveways, doorways, loading zones, or handicap access points
+- Parked scooters should not block sidewalks, ramps, driveways, doorways, loading zones, bus shelters, buses, or handicap access points

-- Consider the fact that peole using wheel chairs need to navigate our community
+- Consider the fact people using wheelchairs need to navigate our community

 - Scooters must be upright when parked

-- Park on a solid surface to ensure that it stays upright
+- Park on a solid surface to ensure it stays upright

 Electric Vehicle charging

 The University of Arkansas Office for Sustainability is partnering with UA Transit + Parking to update our facilities and install a more comprehensive network of charging stations around campus.
 If you're interested in having better access to EV charging, please let us know more about your specific needs.
-The UA campus currently has one electric vehicle charging station on Level 1 of the Garland parking garage (bottom floor), which requires no parking pass, but does cost $2.80/hr.
-The charger has two J1772 plugs and can charge each car at a rate of 20mi/hr.
-All users of this charger will need to use the ChargePoint app.
-That app is also a good way to remotely check if the two charging spots are available.
+The UA campus currently has two electric vehicle charging stations.
+Find a full map of EV stations here.